OmarMiniesy/Notes/Networking/Protocol.md

 > These layers are defined by models, a famous one is the ISO/OSI model

 1. Application
-2. [[Transport Layer]]: This is where a cummincation channel is held between different hosts.
+2. [[Transport Layer]]: This is where a communication channel is held between different hosts.
 3. [[Network Layer]]: This is where [[IP]] addresses are used to identify hosts
 4. [[Data Link Layer]]: This is where packet forwarding happens to identify the unique network card via the MAC Address
 5. Physical